MicrosoftDocs/dynamics-365-customer-engagement/ce/sales-enterprise/ts-forecasts.md

 **Resolution**

-To resolve this error, your security role must at least have **Read** privileges to the **Forecast Configuration** entity.
+To resolve this error, your administrator must provide read privileges on **Forecast Configuration** entity to your security role.
 Follow these steps:
 1. Go to **Advanced settings**, and then select **Settings** > **Security** > **Security Roles**.
 2. Select the security role for which you want to apply the privileges.
 3. On the security role page, select **Custom Entities** tab and go to **Forecast Configuration** row.